Alliance Makes Difference? Maximizing Social Welfare in Cross-Silo Federated Learning: System Model

 Then the utility of organization $i$ is defined as the difference between its revenue and cost:

 According to previous statements, we model the interactions among organizations as a $\emph{cross-silo FL game}$. \begin{definition} (Cross-silo FL game).
-In the cross-silo FL game, organizations participating in cross-silo FL act as players, where their actions and utilities are $y_i$ and $U^i(\mathbf{y})$, respectively. \end{definition} The cross-silo FL game can be iterative since these organizations in cross-silo FL usually cooperate for a long time to finish multiple FL tasks.
+In the cross-silo FL game, the participating organizations act as players, where organization $i$'s action and utility are $y_i$ and $U^i(\mathbf{y})$, respectively. \end{definition} The cross-silo FL game can be iterative since these organizations in cross-silo FL usually cooperate for a long time to finish multiple FL tasks.
 Each game round in the cross-silo FL game corresponds to a certain FL task.
-Moreover, the social welfare in cross-silo FL game can be denoted as the total utility of all organizations $i$, namely $\Sigma^N_{i=1} U^i(\mathbf{y})$.
-In the cross-silo FL game, we find that the social dilemma occurs if $\Phi_i(\mathbf{y})-C^{i}_p<0$, which can be summarized as below. \begin{theorem} (Social dilemma).
-If $\Phi_i(\mathbf{y})-C^{i}_p<0$, there exists a social dilemma in the cross-silo FL game. \end{theorem} \begin{proof} The social dilemma forms when the Nash equilibrium is not the point of maximum social welfare.
-First, we study the Nash equilibrium of the cross-silo FL game.
-Referring to (\ref{eq:utility}), we can derive the derivative of $U^i$ as $m_i\frac{K \theta_0}{(\theta_1+K \Sigma y_i)^2}- \beta_i K$.
-Given $\Phi_i(\mathbf{y})-C^{i}_p<0$, we have
+Moreover, the social welfare in the cross-silo FL game can be denoted as the total utility of all organizations $i$, namely $\sum^N_{i=1} U^i(\mathbf{y})$.
+In the cross-silo FL game, we find that the social dilemma occurs if $\Phi_i(\mathbf{y})-C^{i}_p(y_i)<0$, which can be summarized as below.

+\begin{assumption} In the cross-silo FL game, we assume that if any organization $i\in\mathcal{N}$ trains the local model with only its own dataset without joining cross-silo FL, the utility is negative.
+Namely, $m_i(\chi_0-\frac{\theta_0}{\theta_1+Ky_i})-C^{i}_p(y_i)<0$ holds for all $i\in\mathcal{N}$. \end{assumption} The first part of the formula $m_i(\chi_0-\frac{\theta_0}{\theta_1+Ky_i})$ represents the model gain that organization $i$ can obtain from local training.
+The second part of the formula $C^{i}_p(y_i)$ represents the local computation cost of organization $i$.
+In fact, this condition is consistent with the organizations' motivation to participate in global aggregation in the cross-silo FL game. \begin{lemma} (Nash equilibrium).
+Under Assumption \ref{assumption}, a Nash equilibrium point in the cross-silo FL game is: